parkpow/deep-license-plate-recognition/webhooks/tags-updater/README.md

     NO_TAGS = NEWCLIENT

     ```
-    > All later steps assume the created folder path is `/home/user1/tags-updater`

-2. Download and Run the image
+2. Download and Run the image.
+Assuming the config folder path is `/home/user1/tags-updater`, this is the run command:
     ```bash
     docker run --rm --net=host -i -v /home/user1/tags-updater:/user-data -p 3000:8001 platerecognizer/parkpow-tag-updater
     ```